 Tweak It: Creating an Intelligent Helpdesk with ServiceNow

-The world’s largest financial software company uses a version of this workflow to make it easier for employees to access crucial helpdesk content in ServiceNow.
+The world’s largest financial software company uses a version of this workflow to make it easier for employees to access crucial helpdesk content from ServiceNow.
 The company’s IT team is the first line of response when any software or office hardware breaks, so they can spend a lot of time interfacing with other employees, answering their questions, and troubleshooting problems.
 There are approximately 60,000 tickets filed a year and they all were being handled manually.

 This automation has made IT more effective according to several key metrics.
-Most notably, it has reduced the helpdesk’s workload by 25%.
-Now, the IT team can focus on higher priority initiatives and not get bogged down in a deluge of troubleshooting requests.
-The automation also has reduced the average response time; employees receive help almost instantly via bot, instead of having to wait for IT staff to answer their questions.
-Overall, the automation improves user satisfaction by allowing prompt, easy access to relevant knowledge base material—so everyone can be more productive!
+Most notably, it has reduced IT’s workload by 25%!
+Overall, the automation improves user satisfaction by allowing prompt, easy access to relevant knowledge base material—so everyone can be more productive.”